PostGraduate Course

 Course Summary

-MSc (Clinical Neuroscience) programme will equip students with a set of core skills in the field of clinical neuroscience including in-depth understanding of neuroanatomy, neuroimaging, and neuropsychiatry.
+The MSc in Clinical Neuroscience is designed for students from psychology, medicine, or other biomedical and neuroscience disciplines who hope to go on to doctoral training in clinical psychology or neuroscience research.
+Taught by clinicians and researchers, it will equip students with a set of core skills in the field of clinical neuroscience including in-depth understanding of neuroanatomy, neuroimaging, cognitive neuroscience, neuropsychiatry and mental health.

 College Link